 Discover Ashfield was set up in 2017 and includes representation from a wide range of business, community and public sector bodies, including academies, further education and Mansfield and Ashfield 2020.
 Community representation is from Citizen's Advice Ashfield and Ashfield Voluntary Action.
-Ashfield District Council, Nottinghamshire County Council and the Local Enterprise Partnership - D2N2 also sit on the Board.
+Ashfield District Council, Nottinghamshire County Council.